mahmoudsajjadi/DTFL/README.md

-# DTFL
+## DTFL
-Speed Up Federated Learning in Heterogeneous Environment: A Dynamic Tiering Approach
+This repository contains the code for the paper "Speed Up Federated Learning in Heterogeneous Environment: A Dynamic Tiering Approach"